A Hybrid Method of Combinatorial Search and Coordinate Descent for Discrete Optimization: Experimental Validation

 \section{Experimental Validation}

-In this section, we demonstrate the effectiveness of our proposed algorithm on three discrete optimization tasks, namely sparse regularized least square problem, binary constrained least square problem, and sparse constrained least square problem.
+In this section, we demonstrate the effectiveness of our proposed algorithm on three discrete optimization tasks, namely sparse regularized least square problem, binary constrained least square problem, and sparsity constrained least square problem.
 We use \textbf{HYBRID (R$i$-G$j$)} to denote our hybrid method along with selecting $i$ coordinate using \bbb{R}andom strategy and $j$ coordinates using the \bbb{G}reedy strategy.
 Since these two strategies may select the same coordinates, the working set at most contains $i+j$ coordinates.
-We set $\theta=10^{-5}$ for HYBRID.
+We set $\theta=10^{-3}$ for HYBRID.
 We keep a record of the relative changes of the objective function values by $r_t = (f(\bbb{x}^t)-f(\bbb{x}^{t+1}))/f(\bbb{x}^t)$.
 We let our algorithms run up to $T$ iterations and stop them at iteration $t<T$ if $\text{mean}([{r}_{t-\text{min}(t,M)+1},~{r}_{t-min(t,M)+2},...,{r}_t]) \leq \epsilon$.
 The defaults values of $\epsilon$, $M$, and $T$ are $10^{-5}$, $50$ and $1000$, respectively.
 All codes were implemented in Matlab on an Intel 3.20GHz CPU with 8 GB RAM.
-For further evaluation, we provide some Matlab code in the \bbb{supplementary material}.

-We also apply our method to solve dense subgraph discovery problem \cite{ravi1994heuristic,feige2001dense,feige2001dense,yuan2013truncated,wu2016ellp,YuanG17aaai,yuan2016binarympec} and our experiments have shown that our method achieves state-of-the-art performance.
+We also apply our method to solve dense subgraph discovery problem \cite{ravi1994heuristic,feige2001dense,yuan2013truncated,wu2016ellp,YuanG17aaai} and our experiments have shown that our method achieves state-of-the-art performance.
 Due to space limitation, we place them into the \bbb{supplementary material}.